flodlan/Lab-Wiki/documents/technical-help/computing.md

 Also, learning python is easy!
 If you are already proficient in a different programming language transitioning should be straightforward!

 #### Starting with Python

+If you have never seen or used Python, we will provide you with useful resources to get you up to speed.
+This will avoid you getting stuck or learning bad coding practices.
+Once you are familiar with datatypes, looping, functions, modules and especially numpy, you should be ready to 'hit the streets'.

+Interactive resources online are one of the best ways of learning Python as they teach you with a hands-on approach.
+However, some of these require you to pay, which is not always ideal.
+Hence, we will highlight both payed and free resources for you.

+* [DataCamp](https://app.datacamp.com/) - Amazing resource full of tutorials and lectures that provide a comprehensive understanding of Python as well as specialized courses that might be useful for you as a researcher.

+{: .note }
+> Some people in the lab have free access to DataCamp.
+You can ask around to see whether they can provide you with this free access.

+* [Codecademy](https://www.codecademy.com/learn) - Very similar to Data Camp with the difference that some of their courses are given for free.

+* [Lab in Cognition and Perception (Todd Gureckis)](https://teaching.gureckislab.org/spring24/labincp/intro.html) - A nice resource tailored to learning Python from scratch and applying it to neuroscience.
+If you are just looking to learning Python, this is NOT the resource for you as it also include theoretical information about the brain.

+* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - This book/website a detailed and amazing resource created by Jake VanderPlas.
+It provides very comprehensive explanations that will ensure a strong foundation.

+* - Learn Python 3 The Hard Way (Zed Shaw) - This book is a perfect introductory book that, despite its name, will get you up to speed in no time.

+{: .note }
+> You can find the PDF for the book online by typing the title + PDF

+##### Not a Beginner?
+* [Python for Neuroscientists (Tomas Knappen)](https://github.com/tknapen/python_workshop-Basel/tree/master) - This series of Python tutorials is directed towards neuroscientists and can serve to refresh your knowledge of some Python commands.

+* [Python Research Masters Course (Lukas Snoek)](https://lukas-snoek.com/introPy/index.html) - This is a course designed by Lukas Snoek for ResMas students from the University of Amsterdam that assumed basic knowledge of programming languagues.
+It is directed towards behavioral sciences and includes a module of **programming in Psychopy**